ansible/ansible-documentation/docs/docsite/rst/reference_appendices/interpreter_discovery.rst

 * for individual hosts and groups, use the ``ansible_python_interpreter`` inventory variable
 * globally, use the ``interpreter_python`` key in the ``[defaults]`` section of ``ansible.cfg``

-Use one of the following values:
+Configure a path to a specific Python interpreter, or one of the following values:

 auto (default) :
-  Searches the list (i.e. ``interpreter_python_fallback``) of common Python interpreter paths and uses the first one found.
-Also issues a warning that future installation of another Python interpreter could alter the one chosen.
+  Searches the configurable list of common Python interpreter paths (see :ref:`INTERPRETER_PYTHON_FALLBACK`) and issues a warning that future installation of another Python interpreter could alter the one chosen.

 auto_legacy :